 These are great places to begin research on current issues.
 CQ Researcher issues reports that often include statistics and viewpoints.
 Opposing Viewpoints and Points of View Reference Center contain viewpoints on current and controversial issues, but also much more: a variety of articles from magazines or scholarly journals, government information and primary sources, depending on the database.

-These databases are excellent places to look for articles for your paper.
+The databases below are also excellent places to look for articles for your paper.
 Academic OneFile and Academic Search Premier are similar in scope and content, but they will have a different selection of full-text, so it is worth searching both.